digital-standard/ThreeDPoseUnityBarracuda/README.md

 https://github.com/zizai-inc/EasyMotionRecorder</br>

 ## License
-・Non-commercial use.</br>
+### Non-commercial use</br>
-   Please use it freely for hobbies and research. </br>
+・Please use it freely for hobbies and research. </br>
   When redistributing, it would be appreciated if you could enter a credit (Digital-  Standard Co., Ltd.).</br></br>

-・Commercial use.</br>
+・The videos named as "Action_with_wiper.mp4"( original video: https://www.youtube.com/watch?v=C9VtSRiEM7s) and "onegai_darling.mp4"(original video: https://www.youtube.com/watch?v=tmsK8985dyk) contained in this code are not copyright free.
+  So you should not use those of files in other places without permission.</br></br>

+### Commercial use</br>
 ・In the case of developping application including free application for advertising, it costs $500 per developer.
   About complicated case, please contact us.</br>
 ・In the case of using this on cloud server, please contact us.</br>
-   ・In the case of creating motion or deliverng the video, and the earnings surpass $500 or there is the expectation,
-     it costs $500.
+・In the case of creating motion or deliverng the video, and the earnings surpass $500 or there is the expectation, it costs $500.
 Otherwise it is for free.</br></br>

-・The videos named as "Action_with_wiper.mp4"( original video: https://www.youtube.com/watch?v=C9VtSRiEM7s) and "onegai_darling.mp4"(original video: https://www.youtube.com/watch?v=tmsK8985dyk) contained in this code are not copyright free.
-  So you should not use those of files in other places without permission.</br></br>

 ## Contact</br>
 If you have any questions, please feel free to contact us from following URL.</br>